IvanPonzio/Omnetpp-Network-Congestion-Simulation/README.md

 - Armando Carral

 ## Description
-In this project, we implemented a conflict resolution protocol for network congestion using discrete event simulation.
+This repository contains the implementation of a conflict resolution protocol for network congestion using discrete event simulation in Omnet++.

-We developed a congestion control algorithm based on TCP Reno to prevent data loss due to buffer saturation in the network.
-The algorithm includes a congestion window variable and a threshold that dynamically adjusts based on the network load.
-Additionally, we established bidirectional communication between nodes to control the flow of data and reduce the transmission rate in case of congestion at the receiver.
+The project focuses on developing a congestion control algorithm based on TCP Reno to prevent data loss caused by buffer saturation in the network.
+The algorithm incorporates a congestion window variable and a dynamically adjusted threshold based on the network load.
+Bidirectional communication between nodes is established to control data flow and reduce transmission rates during congestion at the receiver.

-The main objective was to investigate how these protocols can improve network performance in terms of congestion reduction and data loss prevention.
-To achieve this, we conducted experiments using simulations to evaluate the performance of the implemented algorithm.
+The main objective of this project is to investigate the effectiveness of these protocols in improving network performance by reducing congestion and preventing data loss.
+Simulations are conducted to evaluate the performance of the implemented algorithm.

 ## Results
-We collected data on network congestion, data loss, and flow performance through the simulations conducted.
-The results showed a significant improvement in congestion reduction and data loss reduction when using the implemented conflict resolution protocol.
+Data on network congestion, data loss, and flow performance was collected through simulations.
+The results demonstrate a significant improvement in congestion reduction and data loss prevention with the implemented conflict resolution protocol.

 ## References
 Tanenbaum, A. S., & Wetherall, D. J. (2011).
 Computer Networks (5th ed.).
 Pearson Education.